 *Authority and Discernment

 Capricious and wayward goes the mind without responsibility.
 Taking responsibility for one’s life is another key principle of the Way.
 Self-pity robs power; responsibility forms a pathway.
-If a person does not take responsibility they remain powerless to exert themselves in any meaningful manner.
+If a person does not take responsibility for their spiritual progression they remain powerless to exert themselves in any meaningful manner.
 They have no power over their life.
 When individuals absolve themselves of responsibility, consequences descend upon them, as Adam and Eve will soon learn.

 Analyzing a situation is useful but the real issue becomes the standards you use.
 Satan has entered into rebellion.
 His misguided ‘intellect-creation’ has become the rebellion itself.
 Satan has ‘thought himself’ there and persists in justifying himself.
 There is no operating standard outside of himself.
 His intellect appears as reasoning, appealing, and seductive, much as a crop ready for harvest.
 However, his intellect has already ‘gone to seed,’ dried up and corrupted.
 He seems to no longer possess godly standards, only his standards.